 - Their non-verbal communication

-Feedback from Colleagues
+Feedback from trusted colleagues

 Professional colleagues encounter many of the same instructional issues that you do and can provide valuable critical input on course design and delivery.
 There are few if any restrictions on how or when any instructor can gain formative feedback from university colleagues.
 Seek out trusted peers for the purposes of supporting one another’s professional growth as teachers.